iommirocks/iommi/docs/howto.rst

     def index(request):
         class IndexPage(BasePage):
-            title = html.img(attrs=dict(src="...", alt="..."))
+            title = html.img(attrs=dict(src='...', alt='...'))
         return IndexPage(parts__subtitle=None)

+.. test

+    index(req('get'))

 In the above we replaced the title and removed the subtitle element completely.
-The latter of which shows one of the gotchas as only ``str``, ``Part`` and the django template types are gathered into the parts structure when a ``Part`` class definition is processed.
-As ``None`` is not an instance of those types, you can only remove elements using the keyword argument syntax.
+The latter of which shows one of the gotchas as only `str`, `Part` and the django template types are gathered into the parts structure when a `Part` class definition is processed.
+As `None` is not an instance of those types, you can remove things by setting their value to `None`.

 How do I set the title of my page?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As in the text shown in the browser status bar?

 .. code:: python

-    return Page(title="The title in the browser")
+    Page(title='The title in the browser')

 Note that this is different from

 .. code:: python

     class MyPage(Page):
-        title = html.h1("A header element in the dom")
+        title = html.h1('A header element in the dom')
-    return MyPage()
+    MyPage()

 Which is equivalent to:

 .. code:: python

-    return Page(parts__title=html.h1("A header element in the dom"))
+    Page(parts__title=html.h1('A header element in the dom'))

 How do I specify the context used when a Template is rendered?